Although most don't make any sense at all, they can certainly help your students improve their pronunciation skills.

 9

-Doctor doctoring When a doctor doctors a doctor, does the doctor doing the doctoring doctor as the doctor being doctored wants to be doctored or does the doctor doing the doctoring doctor as he wants to doctor?
+When a doctor doctors a doctor, does the doctor doing the doctoring doctor as the doctor being doctored wants to be doctored or does the doctor doing the doctoring doctor as he wants to doctor? -

 Tongue Twisters Teaching Tips

-The first thing you’ll need to consider is your students' ages and level.
-Tongue twisters are typically not very easy, but even very young ESL learners can learn to say, “I scream for ice cream!”
-Some of the tongue twisters that are longer can be cut down to a smaller bite size; most often only the first question in “Woodchuck” is used.
+- The first thing you’ll need to consider is your students.
+Tongue twisters are not just for children, but adults too!
+The main thing to consider are ability levels - beginners and very young ESL learners can learn to say short tongue twisters such as, “I scream for ice cream!”
+Longer tongue twisters, such as "Peter Piper" can be shortened to a smaller bite size.
+As another example, the long "Woodchuck" tongue twister can be shortened to just the first question.
 You know your students better than anyone else, so choose the right tongue twisters for your class.

 How To Proceed